tellmewhy12/vscode-fileBG/README.md

 ### Finally
 Finally, have fun!
 The possibilities for theming are endless and your imagination are the only borders!
 If you have a nice combination you can gladly showcase it here!

-# vscode-FileBG
-Custom Background Images for languages in VSCode